 If you’ve made a commitment to sobriety and then you experience a relapse, you might feel disappointed, angry, frustrated, or sad.
 You might even begin to feel like you’ve lost hope, as though it’s going to be difficult to get back on the road to recovery.
 However, it’s important to remember that addiction relapse is part of the journey.
 Instead of feeling upset and discouraged, turn to the help of your addiction treatment center.
 From here, you will be able to continue your addiction recovery journey and get back on track.

-Coming Back from a Relapse in Recovery
+Coming Back from an Addiction Relapse in Recovery

 There is a way to start anew after relapse.
 In fact, you can make your relapse work for you instead of against you.
 Here’s how: